-Here~$\theta_{P,\text{sat}}$~$\big(\text{L}^3\text{L}^{-3}\big)$ is the root tissue porosity (or root xylem saturated water content), the air entry pressure head is~$h_{\text{ae}}$~$(\text{L})$, the root xylem elastic modulus is~$E$~$(L)$, $\lambda_P$ is the Brooks and Corey exponent, and~$\alpha$,~$n>1$ and~$m=1-1/n$ are as in~\eqref{standard_soil_water_content_expression}.
 A suitable expression for~$K_S$ can be defined by taking a regularisation of the Van Genuchten~\citep{van1980closed} formulation and extending it for positive pressure heads.
 The first step is to define the regularisation of the water content function

 where~$0<\delta<<\theta_{S,\text{sat}}-\theta_{S,\text{res}}$.
 The regularised soil hydraulic conductivity $K_{S,\delta}(h_S)$ satisfying the conditions in Theorems~\ref{theorem_microscopic_models_existence} and~\ref{theorem_microscopic_models_uniqueness} is given as